javascript-tutorial/en.javascript.info/1-js/08-error-handling/1-try-catch/article.md

 }
 ```

-The Javascript engine first reads the code, and then runs it.
+The JavaScript engine first reads the code, and then runs it.
 The errors that occur on the reading phrase are called "parse-time" errors and are unrecoverable (from inside that code).
 That's because the engine can't understand the code.

 So, `try..catch` can only handle errors that occur in the valid code.
 Such errors are called "runtime errors" or, sometimes, "exceptions".
 ````